Wisekyu/Kyuhyun_BSEPortfolio/index.md

 For my first milestone, I set up all the software parts of the base project, including the Raspberry Pi 4, and got my computer to remote SSH into it.
 On the mechanical side, I connected one of the ultrasonic sensors through a breadboard, 2 DC motors, and a Pi camera to my Raspberry Pi using the provided dupont wires.
 I got the motors to turn, print the distance detected by the ultrasonic sensor, and capture pictures through the Pi camera using the 3 programs listed below.
-My biggest challenge so far was getting the camera to take a photo, because at first I got a Segementation Fault error, which was was extremely unsual to happen in Python, as pointed out by my helpful and patient instructor, Daniel Lin.
+My biggest challenge so far was getting the camera to take a photo, because at first I got a Segmentation Fault error, which was was extremely unsual to happen in Python, as pointed out by my helpful and patient instructor, Daniel Lin.
-After many loops of uninstalling and reinstalling extensions, and even reflashing the Pi, I got the camera to take a photo.
+After multiple attempts to uninstall and reinstall extensions, and reflashing thePi, I finally got the camera to take a photo.
 Daniel also provided me with some code that converts the red parts of the image to white and the rest to black.
 The code is supposed to help distinguish the red ball from the rest of the environment.
 I reached this milestone at the end of my 1st week, and next week, I hope to finish the base project.